5 Steps to Take Immediately If Your Identity Has Been Stolen

 5. Help prevent future fraud and enroll in MemberSafe®!

 MemberSafe offers RBFCU members security and peace of mind.
-For a small fee, MemberSafe provides identity protection for you, joint account holders and eligible family members.* To enroll through your Online Banking account, navigate to “View Services,” then click “MemberSafe” under the “Settings” header to make your coverage selection.
+For a small fee, MemberSafe provides identity protection for you, joint account holders and eligible family members.* Click here to enroll through your Online Banking account.
+In the RBFCU Mobile app, tap the + button, then “View Services,” then “Identity Protection” to make your coverage selection.
 RBFCU will provide an access code to register your information online.
 You can also enroll by visiting one of our branches or contacting our Member Service Center at 210-945-3300.
 For more information about MemberSafe, click here.

 MemberSafe® service is a personal identity theft protection service available to personal checking account owner(s), their joint account owners and their eligible family members.
 Family includes: Spouse, persons qualifying as domestic partner, and children under 25 years of age and parent(s) who are residents of the same household.
 Service is not available to a “signer” on the account who is not an account owner.
 Service is not available to businesses and their employees, clubs and/or churches and their members, schools and their employees/students.
 Personal Internet & Identity Coverage Master Policy issued to Econ-O-Check Association underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. Services and benefits for cellular telephone coverage are insured under a policy from Plateau Casualty Insurance Company, 2701 North Main Street, Crossville, TN.
 The description herein are summaries only and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
 Please refer to the actual benefits for terms, conditions, and exclusions of coverage.
 Registration/activation required.
 Cellular telephone bill must be paid using your RBFCU Checking, Savings or Credit Card account.
 Coverage for all claims or losses depends on the actual policy provisions.
 Availability of coverage can depend on underwriting qualifications and state regulations.
 Insurance products are not deposits; not NCUA insured; not an obligation of Randolph-Brooks Federal Credit Union (RBFCU); and not guaranteed by RBFCU or any affiliated entity.